 - Invest your class development time on topics and tools you can employ outside the classroom to maximize the investment of your energy.
 Write a journal article, teach at another school, or deliver training programs in the private sector.
-For example, I’ve develop and deliver Webinars for organizations outside academia on workplace communication, effective meetings, and other topics.
+For example, I’ve develop and deliver Webinars outside of my formal classes on workplace communication, crisis communication, and personal effectiveness.
 These are based on materials I first delivered in the classroom.

 - Write about how you developed your course, including specific teaching techniques you used.
 For example, see my article on how I developed a course on crisis communication.